Giant oilfield discovery at Hobbs in 1928 launched the New Mexico petroleum industry.

-“Finding commercial amounts of oil in southeastern New Mexico presented geologists with a perplexing problem in 1928 because the land was too flat,” noted an article in the Midland Reporter-Telegram.
+“Finding commercial amounts of oil in southeastern New Mexico presented geologists with a perplexing problem in 1928 because the land was too flat,” noted a 2009 article in the Midland Reporter-Telegram.

-“Unlike much of West Texas, where surface formations gave the oilmen a hint of where underground formations might be located, the flat, level land in Lea County, New Mexico shared none of its deep secrets,” reported Bill Modisett in 2009.
+“Unlike much of West Texas, where surface formations gave the oilmen a hint of where underground formations might be located, the flat, level land in Lea County, New Mexico shared none of its deep secrets,” reported Bill Modisett.

-His article cited Samuel Myres, author of “The Permian Basin: Petroleum Empire of the Southwest,” who explained:
+His article cited Samuel Myres, author of “The Permian Basin: Petroleum Empire of the Southwest,” who had noted: